 With COVID-19, recession, social isolation, and less-than-ideal work environments, we are facing an unprecedented amount of stress in our lives.
 Would you like to manage your stress more effectively?
 Do you want to be grittier in the face of adversity?
 Would you like to boost your confidence in uncertain situations?
 Do you want be healthier—mentally, emotionally and physically?
 If you answered “yes” to any of these questions, then be sure to attend this session on how to develop emotional resilience in stressful times.
 With emotional resilience, you can do more than just survive…you can thrive!

 Daniel Goleman and Matt Lippincott interview Richard Hua, Global Strategist & Innovation Evangelist for AWS.
-Rich has been instrumental in delivering Emotional Intelligence (EI) training to more than 25,000 employees across many parts of Amazon.
+Rich has been instrumental in delivering Emotional Intelligence (EI) training to more than 100,000 employees across many parts of Amazon.
 Check out out this 3-part series of mini-interviews.

 Bestselling author Lisa Earle McLeod and Amazon's Rich Hua discusses how to find and sustain emotional resilience.
 You'll learn how to be mentally buoyant and the technique for stress management used by Navy SEALs.

 Daniel Goleman says that the highest form of EQ is compassion, defined as "I understand you (your feelings and perspectives)" and "I want to help you."
 During these turbulent, painful and challenging times, we need compassion more than ever...from all sides.
 Regardless of our color, background, socio-economic status, or whatever "differences" we may have, we must realize that we have many, many more similarities.
 The EQ community stands in support of the black community and all marginalized people, and we believe that increasing emotional intelligence skills will help people be more inclusive and equitable in their thoughts and actions.
 For some hope and inspiration, take a look at this Heineken ad that brings people together who are "worlds apart".